indahud/tablePagination/README.md

-# indahud-tablePagination
+# Angular 8/9 Data Table
-Simple Angular material design table with filter and pagination.
+Static Data table with features like pagination, sorting and searching.